Catherine22/Frontend-Development/JavaScript/README.md

 -   separate an array

-Let's say you have an function with four arguments available.
+Let's say you have a function with four arguments available.

 ```Javascript
 function sum (a, b, c, d) {